 - Tables, chairs, place settings, and linens available

-- Videotaping available
+- Videotaping and live streaming available

 - 75 space parking lot

 - Sanctuary seats 200 in pews or 900 with folding chairs added